 The Embarcadero isn’t the only great place to watch the San Diego sunsets.
-Slightly south of Ocean Beach Pier is where you’ll find the aptly named Sunset Cliffs.
+Slightly south of Ocean Beach Pier, you’ll find the aptly named Sunset Cliffs.
 The west-facing cliffs provide a special front-row seat for a spectacular sunset.

 Especially on a clear evening, be sure to arrive early as you won’t be the only ones there.
 Once you’ve arrived, all you can do is wait and relax, but be sure to keep an eye out for the elusive green flash.

-Further south of Sunset Cliffs is Point Loma, home to the Cabrillo National Monument.
-The point marks the beginning of the enormous San Diego Bay and it comes with a series of great hiking trails, tide pools, and plenty of Californian history.
+Further south of Sunset Cliffs lies Point Loma, home to the Cabrillo National Monument.
+The point marks the beginning of the enormous San Diego Bay, and it comes with a series of great hiking trails, tide pools, and plenty of Californian history.

 You’ll also be able to visit and climb Old Point Loma Lighthouse on Open Tower Days, scheduled in advance.

-Your San Diego in one day adventure focuses on the northern districts and downtown, but to the south of the city is Coronado Island.
-This is on the other side of San Diego Bay, so you can drive there via the scenic Coronado Bridge or on a brief ferry ride.
+Your San Diego adventure focuses on the northern districts and downtown, but to the south of the city is Coronado Island.
+This is on the other side of San Diego Bay; you can drive here via the scenic Coronado Bridge or on a brief ferry ride.

-The compact downtown area has lots of great places to eat, including several amazing seafood restaurants such as the Bluewater Boathouse.
+The compact downtown area has many great places to eat, including several amazing seafood restaurants, such as the Bluewater Boathouse.
 One landmark to check out is the historic Hotel del Coronado, another great place to stay.

 Torrey Pines State Reserve